 Capsule endoscopy.
 For this test, you swallow a small pill (capsule) that is a video camera.
 It takes pictures of the small intestine as it passes through.
 The capsule is passed naturally in your stool, and pictures from the monitor are evaluated on a computer.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 There is no cure for Crohn's disease.
 But there are some things that can help to control it.
 Treatment has 3 goals:

 Ease symptoms such as belly or abdominal pain, diarrhea, and rectal bleeding

 Help you get the right nutrition

 Medicine.
 Some medicines may help ease abdominal cramps and diarrhea.
 Medicines often reduce inflammation in the colon.
 If you have a more serious case, you may need medicines that affect your body's infection-fighting system (immune system).
-These are given as pills, injections (called biologics), or combinations of both.
-It is very important to discuss the pros and cons of medicine with your healthcare provider, and not to stop the medicines without their knowledge.
+These medicines are called biologics.
+They are given as pills, injections, or combinations of both.
+It is very important to discuss the pros and cons of medicine with your healthcare provider and to not stop taking the medicine without their knowledge.
 Sometimes stopping a medicine will limit its ability to help you again in the future.

 Diet.
 No special diet has been shown to help prevent or treat Crohn's disease.
 However, a special diet called an elemental diet can treat Crohn's disease in some situations.
 In some cases, symptoms are made worse by milk, alcohol, hot spices, or fiber.